-SDGs covered in the course are: 1,4,10
+SDGs: 1,4,10

 Stata Lab II: Models and Applications

 Instructor: Leonardo Grilli

 The course covers the basics of statistical modelling with the software Stata.
 Much emphasis is placed on the linear regression model, tackling issues in specification (transformations, non-linear functions, interactions, selection of covariates) and model checking (collinearity, heteroscedasticity, outliers).
 Models for categorical responses are also considered, in particular logit and probit models for binary responses.
 The ideas are illustrated through the analysis of real data using Stata.